kubernetes/website/content/en/docs/tasks/manage-kubernetes-objects/kustomization.md

 Kustomize has the concepts of **bases** and **overlays**.
 A **base** is a directory with a `kustomization.yaml`, which contains a set of resources and associated customization.
 A base could be either a local directory or a directory from a remote repo, as long as a `kustomization.yaml` is present inside.
-An **overlay** is a directory with a `kustomization.yaml` that refers to other kustomization directories as its `bases`.
+An **overlay** is a directory with a `kustomization.yaml` that refers to other kustomization directories as its `resources`.
 A **base** has no knowledge of an overlay and can be used in multiple overlays.
-An overlay may have multiple bases and it composes all resources from bases and may also have customization on top of them.
+An overlay may have multiple resources and it composes all resources from `resources` and may also have customization on top of them.

 Here is an example of a base: